-If you are working in public service such as government service (federal, U.S. Military, state, local, or tribal) or certain non-profit organizations, you might be eligible for the Public Service Loan Forgiveness (PSLF) Program.
+If you work or have worked in public service such as government service (federal, U.S. Military, state, local, or tribal) or certain non-profit organizations, you might be eligible for the Public Service Loan Forgiveness (PSLF) Program.
 We have tools and resources to help you navigate through the public service loan forgiveness process.

 The Public Service Loan Forgiveness Program will forgive your remaining loan balance after you make 120 qualifying monthly payments while working for a qualifying public service employer.
 You won’t pay income taxes on the amount you’re forgiven.

 Update!
 On October 6, 2021, the U.S. Department of Education (ED) announced a temporary waiver of some PSLF rules.
 Under the waiver, all past federal student loan payments will count as a qualifying payment, along

 Parent PLUS loans do not qualify for the limited waiver unless they are consolidated with non-Parent loans.
 Contact your servicer to learn about your options.

 How do I qualify for Public Service Loan Forgiveness?